How to use Passwordless Login Link Authentication

 It is important to send this link to the user and not show it directly, as that would allow anyone to login.
 For instance, use the mailer component to mail the login link to the user.
 Or use the component to send an SMS to the user’s device.

-3) Send the Login Link to the User¶
+3) Send the Login Link to the User

-Now the link is created, it needs to be send to the user.
+Now the link is created, it needs to be sent to the user.
 Anyone with the link is able to login as this user, so you need to make sure to send it to a known device of them (e.g. using e-mail or SMS).

 You can send the link using any library or method.
-However the login link
+However the login link authenticator provides integration with the Notifier component.
+Use the special LoginLinkNotification to create a notification and send it to the user's email address or phone number:

 // src/Controller/SecurityController.php